CarloDiCastelnuovo/SC-exam/README.md

 - x, y: the pixel coordinates from where the function will start to compute the distance.
 - radius: radius of my acceptance circumference

-It returns a dataframe cointaining the points within the radius.
+It returns a DataFrame containing neighboring points of (x,y).

 ### 3. k_means_cluster(df, a, b, nc)
 The function to collect the labels for K-Means clustering.